The rich are not necessarily happier than normal folk all the time, but I bet they are happier more often.

 - Would I want somebody telling a similar story about me?
 If you answered no to any of these questions, then, you must think before speaking.

-6. Don’t worry what others think about you
+6. Don't worry about what others think about you

 This may seem obvious, but I have to start with it – you can't mind-read and you don't have everyone else wired into a lie detector.